Mimi Van Zanten: College career

+Club career

+The NWSL's San Diego Wave announced on December 29, 2025, that they had signed Van Zanten to her first professional contract on a two-year deal with options to extend another two years.
+She made her professional debut with the start in a season-opening 1–0 loss to her sister's Houston Dash on March 14, 2026.
+On May 9, she scored her first pro goal, the game-winning header against Southern Californian rivals Angel City FC.

 International career

 Van Zanten trained with the United States youth national team from the under-14 to under-17 level.
 She was one of the youngest players selected to the under-15 squad that won the 2018 CONCACAF Girls' U-15 Championship.

 Van Zanten represented Jamaica at the 2023 CONCACAF Women's U-20 Championship, scoring one goal in a 4–1 win over Panama in the group stage.
 She received her first call-up to Jamaica's senior team in May 2024.
 She made her senior international debut for Jamaica on June 4, 2024, coming on as a second-half replacement for Florida State teammate Jody Brown in a 4–0 friendly loss to Brazil.

 Van Zanten was called into training camp with the United States under-23 team, practicing alongside the senior national team, in March 2025.
 Two months later, she played for Jamaica in a senior friendly against the United States on June 3, 2025, starting in a 4–0 loss.